2020 Crises Confront Trump With An Outage In The Power Of Positive Thinking

 For months, Trump has tried to deny or minimize the gravity of all of these events.
 Yet they loom as large as ever — and perhaps larger.

 In an insightful Politico essay in October 2017, political analyst Michael Kruse found Peale's imprint on every phase of Trump's career.
-But near the end, Kruse noted that Trump's success story remained unfinished, like an study in which some results have yet to be counted.
+But near the end, Kruse noted that Trump's success story remained unfinished, like a study in which some results have yet to be counted.

 "From a scientific perspective," Kruse wrote, "Trump is an incomplete experiment."